qlibs/mph/README.md

         return 0
     ```

-- How to tweak `hash` performance for my data/use case?
+- How to tweak `lookup` performance for my data/use case?

     > Always measure!